 As a traveler on a budget, the first thing that draws you to Jetstar is low ticket prices.
 What makes a customer loyal to Jetstar is its awesome services – from in-flight iPads to frequent flyer rewards!

-Destinations: Based in Melbourne, Jetstar operates out of lots of Australian airports, including Brisbane, Perth, Sydney, Adelaide, Gold Coast, and more.
+, including Brisbane, Perth, Sydney, Adelaide, Gold Coast, and more.
 This makes it very convenient to find a flight that will work for you, whether you’re going on a family vacation or a business trip.
 Jetstar even offers flights to destinations worldwide, including the United States, Thailand, China, Malaysia, and more.

 Awards: How do you know Jetstar is worth your time and money?
 Well, Jetstar has won several awards for its awesome services.
 Skytrax named Jetstar the Best Low-Cost Airline for the Australia/Pacific region in 2007, 2009, and 2011.
 What’s even more impressive?
 In 2007, Skytrax named Jetstar the Best Low-Cost Airline Worldwide.
 With awards like this, you know you’re getting the best your money can buy.
 You can worry less about your trip and focus on having fun!